resucutie/beyond-software-list/index.md

 [ReVanced](https://revanced.app) :c-android: - Application that can apply various patches to numerous android apps including YouTube and TikTok.
 Spiritual successor to Vanced
 --Note: It requires the need of a microG client for YouTube and YouTube music if your device does not have root access.
 At the moment, the most compatible microG manager with ReVanced, according to the community, is [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG)--

-[LSPosed_mod](https://github.com/mywalkb/LSPosed_mod) :c-android: - Framework that can modify the behavior of the system and apps directly from its source code.
-Maintained fork of LSPosed, which is based on Xposed
+[LSPosed](https://github.com/JingMatrix/LSPosed) :c-android: - Framework that can modify the behavior of the system and apps directly from its source code.
+Note that this is a fork of the [original LSPosed](https://github.com/LSPosed/LSPosed).
 - [NPatch](https://github.com/HSSkyBoy/NPatch) :c-android: - Rootless implementation of LSPosed that directly patches APKs

 ### Discord